 We have started a minimal waste collection which we plan on continually expanding on.
 These pieces are hand draped and use at least 92% of the fabric length, drastically reducing waste during production.

-Hemp farming requires no use of pesticide, herbicides or chemical treatments, and requires little water- using 4x less the conventional cotton.
+Hemp is a type of of ‘bast fibre’ which means its a natural fibre derived from the stem of the sativa plant.
+Hemp is incredibly strong and durable, and is also lightweight and breathable.
+Hemp farming requires little to no use of pesticides, herbicides or chemical treatments, and requires little water.
 It is biodegradable and can be broken down in landfill or compost in roughly 3 months.

-Wool has long been accepted as an environmentally positive choice.
+Wool has long been accepted as an environmentally positive choice which is breathable and natural insulator.
+Wool has a unique ability to react to the wearer’s temperature change, keeping you cool in summer and warm in winter.
+Wool is a fantastic alternative to synthetic fabrics, as it is also beautiful and soft with a natural elasticity.
 The fibre has a number of sustainable benefits, such as being 100% natural, renewable, and biodegradable.

-Tencel is a certified closed loop fabric made from sustainably farmed and fast growing Eucalyptus trees.
-Tencel is made within a closed loop process, meaning 99% of the chemical solution can be recycled and reused again.
+Tencel is a man made cellulosic fabric which is a certified closed loop fabric made from sustainably farmed Eucalyptus trees.
+As Tencel is made within a closed loop process, 99% of the chemical solution can be recycled and reused again.
+Tencel requires less water and energy compared to the production of cotton.

 Modal is a certified closed loop fabric made from sustainably grown Beech Trees.
 Modal production uses significant less water compared to conventional cotton, and is made using renewable energy.